oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelTensorFlow_GettingStarted/README.md

-# `Intel® TensorFlow* Getting Started` Sample
+# ` TensorFlow* Getting Started` Sample

-The `Intel® TensorFlow* Getting Started` sample demonstrates how to train a TensorFlow* model and run inference using Intel® oneAPI Math Kernel Library (oneMKL) and Intel® oneAPI Deep Neural Networks (Intel® oneDNN).
+The `TensorFlow* Getting Started` sample demonstrates how to train a TensorFlow* model and run inference using Intel® oneAPI Deep Neural Networks (Intel® oneDNN).

 | Area                       | Description
 |:---                        |:---
-| What you will learn        | The basics of using Intel® Optimization for TensorFlow* and the Intel® Extension for TensorFlow*
+| What you will learn        | The basics of using TensorFlow* with oneDNN optimizations
 | Time to complete           | 10 minutes
 | Category                   | Getting Started

 ## Purpose

 TensorFlow* is a widely-used machine learning framework in the deep learning arena, demanding efficient computational resource utilization.
 To take full advantage of Intel® architecture and to extract maximum performance, the TensorFlow* framework has been optimized using Intel® oneDNN primitives.
 This sample demonstrates how to train an example neural network and shows how Intel-optimized TensorFlow* enables Intel® oneDNN calls by default.
-Intel-optimized TensorFlow* is available as part of the Intel® AI Analytics Toolkit (AI Kit).
+Intel-optimized TensorFlow* is available as part of the Intel® AI Tools.

-This sample code shows how to get started with Intel® Optimization for TensorFlow*.
+This sample code shows how to get started with TensorFlow*.
 It implements an example neural network with one convolution layer and one ReLU layer.
 You can build and train a TensorFlow* neural network using a simple Python code.
 Also, by controlling the build-in environment variable, this sample attempts to demonstrate explicitly how Intel® oneDNN Primitives are called and shows their performance during the neural network training.

 ## Prerequisites